 - Buy Tickets: Official Sitges Film Festival webpage

-The biggest international festival of fantasy and horror film returns this year for its 50th edition.
+The biggest international festival of fantasy and horror film returns this year.

 A much anticipated event by lovers of the genre, the Sitges International Festival of Cinema will give you goosebumps!
 Considering this is the first horror and fantasy cinema festival, it is also the most high profile cultural event in Catalonia.